-Hospitals and other health services centers are complex operations, which require capable managers to oversee their many departments and affairs.
+Hospitals and other health services centers are complex operations that require capable managers to oversee their many departments and affairs.
 Generally, students interested in becoming a hospital manager earn a degree in health administration.
-While degrees are available at the bachelor's level, a master's degree is typically required for administrative positions at this level, according to the U.S. Bureau of Labor Statistics (BLS).
+While degrees are available at the bachelor's level, a master's degree is typically required for administrative positions at many healthcare facilities, according to the U.S. Bureau of Labor Statistics (BLS).

 Bachelor of Science in Health Administration

 A bachelor's degree in health administration prepares students for administrative positions in healthcare settings from hospitals to private practice.
 Students learn about managed care, community health, research and management.
 According to the U.S. Bureau of Labor Statistics (BLS), graduates may find job opportunities as administrative assistants or assistant managers in hospitals (www.bls.gov).

 Those planning on applying to a bachelor's degree in healthcare management need a high school diploma or equivalent.
 Some programs may require incoming students to have a minimum GPA.

 Coursework in a hospital management bachelor's degree program teaches students about the functions of administrators in healthcare settings from using technology to long-term healthcare plans.
 The following are some of the typical courses found in these bachelor's degree programs:

 - Marketing for healthcare